-If you don’t have loin lamb chops on hand, using chops, neck or shank parts are also great.
-These parts have larger surface areas, and are great to add your herbes de provence blend onto.
+If you don’t have loin lamb chops on hand, using chops, neck, or shank parts is also great.
+These parts have larger surface areas and are great to add your herbes de provence blend onto.

 Can I marinate my lamb chops overnight?

-You can definitely do this for when you’re marinating with herbs!
-Make sure to place them in an air-tight container or a Ziploc bag to seal in freshness and refrigerate overnight.
-Though if you’re in a pinch, letting the herb blend sit for 10 minutes at room temperature on the loin lamb chops works just as well.
+You can definitely do this when you’re marinating with herbs!
+Though if you’re in a rush and can’t wait to eat this dish, letting the herb blend sit for 10 minutes at room temperature on your chops works just as well.

-Grill these herbes de provence crusted lamb chops at your 4th of July party or BBQ gathering!
+Tired of grilling the usual steak and ribs?
+Try our grilled lamb chops with herbes de provence crust for your 4th of July party or festive BBQ gathering!
 It will be an instant favorite among friends and family.
-Serve them with grilled vegetables or corn to keep your guests full for the whole party.
+Serve them with grilled vegetables or corn to keep everyone filled.

 Have your own special recipe to share?
 Submit Your Recipe Today!